andrewk/biodome/README.md

 OwserverDriver.prototype = new Base;
 ```

-<a name="devices"></a>
 ## Devices
-A Device is hardware which can be fed input such as relays, motors, cameras, etc. Device switching is currently by GPIO only.
+A Device is hardware which can be fed input such as relays, motors, etc. Devices are OUTPUT.
+Device switching is currently by GPIO only.
 Rewriting hardware support to use Drivers is a high priority.

 ```javascript
 var pump = new Device({